Radio Frequency Identification System (RFID)

 Reader

-An RFID reader, also known as an RFID interrogator, is a device used to read and retrieves information from the RFID tag.
+RFID reader, also known as RFID interrogator, is a device used to read and retrieve information from the RFID tag.
 The reader uses radio frequency technology to communicate with RFID tags.
 Depending on its purpose, it can be classified as fixed, mobile, or portable.

 1. Fixed RFID Readers: Fixed RFID readers are designed to be permanently installed in a specific location, such as entry points, conveyor belts, or warehouse gates.
 They are typically connected to a power source and a network infrastructure.
 Fixed readers provide a stable and continuous reading capability, often with a longer read range and higher read accuracy.
 They are suitable for applications that require consistent and automated RFID data capture in a fixed location.

-2. Mobile RFID Readers: Mobile RFID readers are handheld devices that offer flexibility and portability.
-They are battery-powered and often come with integrated barcode scanners or other data-capture functionalities.
+2. Mobile RFID Readers: Mobile RFID readers are handheld devices that offer mobility.
+They are battery-powered and often come with integrated barcode scanners or other data-capturing functionalities.
 Mobile readers are suitable for applications that require mobility, such as inventory management, asset tracking, or retail environments.
 They allow users to move around and capture RFID data from multiple locations within a facility or in the field.

 3. Portable RFID Readers: Portable RFID readers are compact, lightweight devices that offer maximum portability.
 They are similar to mobile readers but typically have a smaller form factor and reduced functionality.
 Portable readers are convenient for on-the-go RFID data collection tasks or situations where carrying a larger device may be impractical.
 They are suitable for applications like event management, file tracking, or short-term inventory audits.